riflechess/riflechess.github.io/stp/summaries/Budget_Committee_on_2025-04-16_1000_AM.md

 ---
-titl: Budgt Cmmitt n 2025-04-16 10:00 AM
+title: Budget Committee on 2025-04-16 10:00 AM
-dat: 2025-04-16
+date: 2025-04-16
 ---
-#### Mting Inf
+#### Meeting Info
-* **Typ:** Budgt Cmmitt mting
+* **Type:** Budget Committee meeting
-* **Pups:** Disussin f lab latins, lltiv bagaining agmnts, and ivil svi uls in Saint Paul
+* **Purpose:** Discussion of labor relations, collective bargaining agreements, and civil service rules in Saint Paul
-* **Dat/Tim:** Apil 16, 2025, 10:00 AM
+* **Date/Time:** April 16, 2025, 10:00 AM
-* **Attnds:** Jasn Shmidt (Lab Rlatins Dit), City Cunil mmbs
+* **Attendees:** Jason Schmidt (Labor Relations Director), City Council members

-#### Summay
+#### Summary

-Th Budgt Cmmitt mt t disuss lab latins, lltiv bagaining agmnts, and ivil svi uls in Saint Paul.
-Jasn Shmidt psntd n th ity's mplx lab latins nvinmnt, with 25 unins ganizd int 22 ntats and a uninizatin at f appximatly 98%.
-Th mmitt disussd th pss f ngtiating lltiv bagaining agmnts, whih an ta sval mnths  vn yas t mplt.
+The Budget Committee met to discuss labor relations, collective bargaining agreements, and civil service rules in Saint Paul.
+Jason Schmidt presented on the city's complex labor relations environment, with 25 unions organized into 22 contracts and a unionization rate of approximately 98%.
+The committee discussed the process for negotiating collective bargaining agreements, which can take several months or even years to complete.

-Cunil mmbs asd qustins abut th diffns btwn "tads" and "taditinal" unins, as wll as th pss f intst abitatin.
-Jasn Shmidt xplaind that intst abitatin is a last st whn ngtiatins fail, and that an utsid abitat mas a binding disin n ntat tms.
+Council members asked questions about the differences between "trades" and "traditional" unions, as well as the process for interest arbitration.
+Jason Schmidt explained that interest arbitration is a last resort when negotiations fail, and that an outside arbitrator makes a binding decision on contract terms.

-Th mmitt als disussd th ity's ivil svi uls, whih dat ba t 1914.
-Th unt systm is sn as utdatd, and hangs a bing ppsd t ma it m spnsiv t th mdn lab mat.
-Jasn Shmidt ntd that any hangs t th ivil svi uls will nd t b appvd by th City Cunil.
+The committee also discussed the city's civil service rules, which date back to 1914.
+The current system is seen as outdated, and changes are being proposed to make it more responsive to the modern labor market.
+Jason Schmidt noted that any changes to the civil service rules will need to be approved by the City Council.

-Sval unil mmbs xpssd intst in having m infmatin abut ntat ngtiatins and lltiv bagaining agmnts, patiulaly gading budgt impliatins and timlins f upming ngtiatins.
-Jasn Shmidt ffd t pvid a dumnt utlining th status f ah individual ntat and th timlin f upming ngtiatins.
+Several council members expressed interest in having more information about contract negotiations and collective bargaining agreements, particularly regarding budget implications and timelines for upcoming negotiations.
+Jason Schmidt offered to provide a document outlining the status of each individual contract and the timeline for upcoming negotiations.

-Th mmitt als disussd th imptan f llabatin btwn th City Cunil and lab latins staff duing th ngtiatin pss, inluding bifings and infmatin shaing.
-Cunil mmbs mphasizd thi dsi t b infmd and ngagd thughut th pss, patiulaly gading budgt impliatins and ptntial hangs t ivil svi uls.
+The committee also discussed the importance of collaboration between the City Council and labor relations staff during the negotiation process, including briefings and information sharing.
+Council members emphasized their desire to be informed and engaged throughout the process, particularly regarding budget implications and potential changes to civil service rules.